Home Learning

 Empowered

-- We are a diverse school with a community drawn from many different cultures and traditions.
-As such, it is vital that the children learn about different religions (including the lack of a religion), accept and respect each others’ differences.
+• We are a diverse school with a community drawn from many different cultures and traditions.
+As such, it is vital that the children learn about different religions (and also that not everyone follows a religion), accept and respect each others’ differences.

-- We empower our children with the knowledge of the life, beliefs and practices of people who are different to them, helping them to recognise what they have in common, so that they may have a more peaceful and harmonious future.
+• We empower our children with the knowledge of the life, beliefs and practices of people who are different to them, helping them to recognise what they have in common, so that they may have a peaceful and harmonious existence.

-- All children, including those with SEND, are supported to fully access the curriculum through the use of video clips, religious artefacts and more.
+• All children, including those with SEND, are supported to fully access the curriculum through the use of video clips, religious artefacts and where possible first hand experiences.

 Implementation

-- The RE lead supports teachers and monitors standards by reviewing planning of cycles of enquiry, talking to children with the RE floor books and observing lessons.
+• The RE lead supports teachers and monitors standards by ensuring coverage of RE content and talking to children about their learning.

 Impact